 Peter Kuruvita shares his recipe for the classic Sri Lankan sweet treat called Love cake.
-Scented with nutmeg, cinnamon, honey and rosewater, it's perfect afternoon tea fare, especially with cup of tea.
-To make a gluten-free version of this cake, substitute semolina with corn or rice semolina.
+Scented with nutmeg, cinnamon, honey and rosewater, it's perfect for afternoon tea.
+To make a gluten-free version of this cake, substitute the semolina with corn or rice semolina.

-¼ cup grated crystallised pumpkin (available at Sri Lankan grocers)
+- ¼ cup grated crystallised pumpkin (see note)

 Meanwhile, whisk the egg yolks in a large bowl.
 Add the sugar and mix until combined.
 Stir in the crystallised pumpkin.
 Stir in the honey and cashews.
 Add the rosewater and stir to combine.
 Add the nutmeg and cinnamon and stir until the mixture is pale.